Arthroscopic ACL surgery is done to repair a partially or completely torn ACL (anterior cruciate ligament).

 ACL injuries account for around 40% of all sporting injuries and can lead to long term pain and instability.

-There are two types of ACL knee surgery commonly carried out depending on the severity of the injury, ACL repair surgery or an ACL reconstruction.
+There are two types of ACL knee surgery commonly carried out depending on the severity of the injury, an ACL repair or an ACL reconstruction.

 Arthroscopic ACL surgery is commonly referred to as “keyhole surgery”.
-The big advantage is that the surgeon can assess the joint and repair any injuries without the need to fully open up the joint.
+The big advantage is that the surgeon can assess the joint and repair any injuries without needing to fully open the joint.
 This speeds up recovery due to less trauma to the knee.

 Arthroscopic ACL surgery is indicated when there is significant damage to the ACL.
 The ACL (anterior cruciate ligament) is one of a pair of ligaments in the middle of the knee joint, responsible for providing stability.

-stability.
 It is a very strong ligament but if it gets overstretched,

 the fibres start to tear.
 With enough force, it can rupture

+completely.
 ACL injuries are usually caused by:

 There are three grades of ACL injury: